mecid/mecid.github.io/_posts/2025-11-11-generating-images-in-swift-using-image-playground.md

 The final step is the call to the *images* function on an instance of the *ImageCreator* type.
 It requires a few parameters: *concepts*, *style* and *limit*.

 The *ImageCreator* type supports a set of styles: *animation*, *illustration* and *sketch*.
 You can choose the one you need.
 The *limit* parameter allows you to limit the number of results, in our example I ask only for a single image.
-Keep, in mind that system allows no more than 4 images.
+Keep in mind that system allows no more than 4 images.

 The *images* function returns an instance of *AsyncSequence* which emits the result images one by one as soon as they become ready.
 That’s why we use here for loop to receive the images.